Custom InstallationLearn how to use the installer

 - If you plan on sharing data with other institutions in the TCRN, you will have to make the server accessible from outside your institution’s firewall on port 80.

 - Make sure the latest version of Java 7 is installed on your TIES node server.
+(NOTE: The TIES pipeline uses the Gate library and will not run properly in Java 1.8)

 Step 4: Run the installer